tsato21/sheet-mail-sync/docs/index.md

 </div>

 4. **Customize Values**:
-  - Customize the values in the `Initial Setting` sheet to match your needs.
+  - **Customize the values in orange range of each sheet** The pre-set information is sample one.
+Customize them to match your needs.
 <div style="margin-left: 30px">
   <img src="assets/images/sheet-name_pre-criteria.png" alt="Image of Initial Setting Values" width="400" height="200">
 </div>